Vitamin A, also known as retinol, has several important functions.

 - milk and yoghurt

-- liver and liver products such as liver pâté – this is a particularly rich source of vitamin A, so you may be at risk of having too much vitamin A if you have it more than once a week (this is particularly important if you're pregnant)
+- liver and liver products such as liver pâté – this is a particularly rich source of vitamin A, so you may be at risk of having too much vitamin A if you have it more than once a week (if you're pregnant you should avoid eating liver or liver products)

-You can get vitamin A by including good sources of beta-carotene in your diet, as the body can change this into vitamin A.
+You can also get vitamin A by including good sources of beta-carotene in your diet, as the body can convert this into retinol.

 The main food sources of beta-carotene are: